shreyas208/rawcleaner/README.md

 # rawcleaner

-A utility to remove the RAW photo files in a directory that do not have a corresponding JPEG file.
-This is useful when shooting to RAW+JPEG and then previewing and deleting unwanted JPEG files.
+A utility to remove RAW photo files that do not have corresponding JPEG files in a directory.
+This is useful when shooting to RAW+JPEG and then deleting unwanted JPEG files.